moves-rwth/storm/documentation/installation/installation.md

 wget https://github.com/moves-rwth/archive/master.zip
 unzip master.zip
 ```
-In the following, we will use `STORM_DIR` to refer to the root directory of storm.
+In the following, we will use `STORM_DIR` to refer to the root directory of Storm.
 If you want, you can set an environment variable to ease the following steps via
 ```shell
 export STORM_DIR=<path to storm root>
 ```